- League of Legends

 - birdring (Kim, Ji-hyeok)

 Arena of Valor

 Arena of Valor is one of the top Esports in China.
 However, South Korea is catching on to this MOBA-style game for mobile.
 The game offers multiple modes.
 The three most popular are the Grand Battle, Valley Skirmish, and Abyssal Clash.
-A player wins the game by taking out turrets on the map and destroying the core.
+A player wins by removing turrets on the map and destroying the core.
 An average Arena of Valor game lasts for 15 minutes.
 Players control heroes who each have their own set of skills and abilities.
 The goal is to level up your heroes throughout the match.
 Out of the three modes, the most popular is the 5v5 Grand Battle mode (Ranked).
-Tencent holds the inaugural Arena of Valor World Cup where South Korea has performed very well over the years.
+Tencent holds the inaugural Arena of the Valor World Cup, where South Korea has performed very well.